-Juglans nigra is native to North America.
+Black walnut wood is native to North America.
 Black walnut nuts are edible and used commercially in the United States.
 It is hard, heavy, and resilient, capable of resisting warping.
-Due to its great properties, It is the best choice for any woodworking.
+Due to its great properties, it is the best choice for any woodworking.

 |#||Butternut(White Walnut)||Black Walnut Wood|

 |Tree Size:||65-100 ft (20-30 m) tall, 2-3 ft (.6-1 m) trunk diameter||100-120 ft (30-37 m) tall, 2-3 ft (.6-1 m) trunk diameter|

 |Janka Hardness:||490 lbf (2,180 N)||1,010 lbf (4,490 N)|

 |Color||light to medium tan||lighter pale brown to a dark chocolate brown|

 |Workability:||Great Workability.||Somewhat fine.|

 Butternut vs Black Walnut Wood Uses

 - Due to the heartwood straight grain, It is often used to make furniture and is a favorite of woodcarvers.

 - Its bark and nuts are used to dye cloth colors between light yellow and dark brown.